kimrojas/Utility-Collection/dftb+/README.md

 # DFTB+ Installation guide

 This document is meant to reproduce my installation of DFTB+ in smith cluster.
-The guide is mainly based on the [installation instruction from the DFTB+ team](https://github.com/dftbplus/dftbplus/blob/21.2/INSTALL.rst) with tweaks to accomodate the intel compilers, mpi, and mkl as well the the required environment variables in the smith cluster
+The guide is mainly based on the [installation instruction from the DFTB+ team](https://github.com/dftbplus/dftbplus/blob/21.2/INSTALL.rst) with tweaks to accomodate the intel compilers, mpi, and mkl as well the the required environment variables in the smith cluster.

 ## Obtaining from source